eip-home/eip-headers/draft-eip-headers-definitions.md

       LTV Len is the lenght in bytes of the rest of the LTV

-# Definition of EIP TLV for SRH (work in progress)
+# Definition of EIP TLV for SRH

 The EIP header can be carried as a TLV in the Segment Routing Header.
 A generic TLV in the SRH is defined as follows.